wagtail/wagtail/docs/advanced_topics/images/feature_detection.md

 ## Installation

-Two third-party tools are known to work with Wagtail: One based on [OpenCV](https://opencv.org/) for general feature detection and one based on [Rustface](https://github.com/torchbox/rustface-py/) for face detection.
+Two third-party tools are known to work with Wagtail for feature detection: One based on [OpenCV](https://opencv.org/) for general feature detection and one based on [Rustface](https://github.com/torchbox/rustface-py/) for face detection.

 ### OpenCV on Debian/Ubuntu